 Major Activities:

+Over the last reporting period we have accomplished three major activities including the development of data prototypes, conducting outreach, and engaging in planning for a future grant submission.

 Activity 1: Prototypes and Standards

 1.1: Prototype Data – We have employed undergraduate students to annotate 3D image data.
-These annotations and the raw 3D image data are These annotations, the original raw 3D image data and meta data have been standardized as an Open Microscopy Envirnoment (OME) formatted multi-plane TIF files and entered into an alpha version of the BIL.
+These annotations and the raw 3D image data are These annotations, the original raw 3D image data and meta data have been standardized as an Open Microscopy Environment (OME) formatted multi-plane TIF files and entered into an alpha version of the BIL.

-1.2: Metadata Definitions - Meta-data are submitted into the BIL as an Excel spreadsheet, including fields for:
+1.2: Define Metadata Criteria - Meta-data are submitted into the BIL as an Excel spreadsheet, including fields for:

 Investigator